Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 Recent developments in LangChain Expression Language (LCEL) have demonstrated improved capabilities in handling conversational context and entity resolution (LangChain, 2024).
 LCEL provides a declarative framework for composing conversational chains that can maintain state across multiple interactions, enabling more sophisticated dialogue management than traditional imperative approaches.

+Our implementation successfully addresses these challenges through the integration of ConversationSummaryBufferMemory and history-aware retrieval mechanisms, achieving robust conversational state management across extended dialogues.
+The system demonstrates effective anaphora resolution for real estate queries, successfully handling references like "that property" and "the second one" in multi-turn conversations.

 2.3 Information Retrieval: From Traditional Methods to Modern Approaches

 Traditional information retrieval (IR) techniques have formed the foundation of search systems for decades. **TF-IDF (Term Frequency-Inverse Document Frequency)** and **BM25** represent the cornerstone of sparse retrieval methods, where documents are represented as vectors of term frequencies (Robertson & Zaragoza, 2009).
 These approaches excel at keyword matching and are computationally efficient, making them suitable for large-scale applications.